What is the Statute of Limitations for Claims under the Federal Tort Claims Act ?

 Often an administrative claim will take longer than six months to resolve in the administrative process.
 When a claim takes longer than six months, the claimant has the option to deem the claim denied and file a lawsuit in federal court.
 Going through the administrative claims process before filing a lawsuit is known as “exhausting your administrative remedies.”

 What happens if you discover negligence more than 2 years after you received care?
 Some Federal Tort Claims Act cases may fall under a discovery rule.
 A discovery rule may, in certain situations, help your case depending on what you knew or should have known about your medical care.
 If you believe you may have been the victim of medical malpractice, you should contact an FTCA lawyer right away to discuss your options.

 The statute of repose is very similar to a statute of limitations yet serves a different purpose.
 The statute of repose is an absolute bar to a plaintiff’s right of action after a certain amount of time has passed or the occurrence of an event that does not itself cause harm or give rise to a potential claim.
 There are more than 30 states with statutes of repose laws for medical malpractice claims, and the amount of time in each of these states can differ.

 Statute of Repose and Federal Preemption

 One way to argue against the applicability of a state statute of repose in a Federal Tort Claims case is by arguing Federal Preemption.
-When a federal law and a state law conflict with each other, the federal law “preempts” the state law.
+When a federal law and a state law conflict, the federal law “preempts” the state law.
 Since the FTCA does not have a statute of repose, there is an argument that a state statute of repose does not apply to FTCA cases.
-This issue has been visited by federal courts over the last few years with differing opinions.
+Federal courts have visited this issue over the last few years with differing opinions.